besmera/besmera.github.io/src/F21-CSCI355/1-SQLPart1.md

 SELECT SLEEP(1);

 INSERT INTO Tweet (text, user) SELECT "Want your video posted, send us a message!", id FROM User where name = "YouTube";

 SELECT SLEEP(1);

-INSERT INTO Tweet (text, user) SELECT "I want to especially thank all the members who took a break from their exhausting schedule of not passing any laws to be here tonight.", id FROM User where name = "Barack Obama";

-SELECT SLEEP(1);